tolanrewaju/Active-Directory-Deployment-Hardening/README.md

 # Active-Directory-Deployment-Hardening - Secure domain controller with baseline GPOs

-# Active Directory Simulation – CyberTech Solutions
+# Active Directory Simulation – CyberTech AI Solutions

 This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **CyberTech Solutions**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.